learning-dev/term-assignment/README.md

 **SQL Database** - SQL stands for Structured Query language, used for query, manipulate and define data.
 It is a relational database - a type of database that stores and datapoints access that are related to one another.

+## NoSQL Database -

+**NoSQL Database** - It is a non-relational database that does not require fixed schema, avoid joins and is easy to scale.
+Read is faster in case of NoSQL database.
+One such example would be MongoDB.

+## 10 popular databases

+**1. MySQL server** - It is a relational database.
+Most popular for web applications.
+It's a freeware, with frequent security and feature updates.

+**2. PostGresSQL** - Relational Database, frequently used for web databases.
+Allows user to manage both structured and unstructured data.
+Can be hosted at number of enivronments.

+**3. Microsoft SQL Server** - SQL database engine built by Microsoft.
+Works on both cloud-based servers and local servers.
+Provides features like dynamic data masking (only authorized users can see sensitive info).
+Ideal for organizations that use microsoft products. pricing wise only few organizations can afford.

+**4. MongoDB** - non relational Database that supports JSON.
+Data of any structure can be stored and accessed quickly and easily. schema can be written without downtime.

+**5. MariaDB** - originally forked from Mysql.
+It is highly compatible with MySql. gives variety of storage engines to choose from.
+Fairley new compared to Mysql DB.

+**6. SAP HANA** - database engine by SAP that is column-oriented and can handle SAP and non SAP data.
+Supports SQL.
+Pricing is high.

+**7. Oracle Database** - very first database engine to be developed and is relational.